Our Services

 At Recompose, the human composting process takes place in a device we call a vessel.
 It is a steel cylinder, 8 feet long and 4 feet tall.
 Each vessel rests inside of a hexagonal frame.

 Each body is placed into the vessel on a bed of wood chips, alfalfa, and straw.
 Additional plant material is added as a blanket to cocoon the body within the vessel.
-The temperature inside the vessel rises over time as the microbes work, and is sustained over 131 degrees Fahrenheit for a minimum of 3 continuous days.
+The temperature inside the vessel rises over time due to microbial activity, and is sustained over 131 degrees Fahrenheit for a minimum of three continuous days.

 Human Composting > Process & Science